-- 1. Follow the directions in section 4.1 steps 1-4 to remove the battery. - 2.
-The sensor is located to the left of the LED alarm light on the main board.
-Gently remove the old sensor and install a new sensor of the same type. - 3.
-Reinstall the battery and follow the remaining steps in section 4.1 to reset the instrument's time and date settings. - 4.
-New sensors must be allowed to stabilize prior to use according to the following schedule.
+- 1. Follow the directions in section 4.1 steps 1-3 to remove the front housing. - The sensor is located to the left of the LED alarm light on the main board.
+Gently remove the old sensor and install a new sensor of the same type. - New sensors must be allowed to stabilize prior to use according to the following schedule.
 The detector must be powered off and functional batteries must be installed for the sensors to stabilize.